Non-Dairy Creamers: Are They Vegan? Plus 11 To Liven Up Your Coffee

 2. The Skinny Food Co.

-The Skinny Food Co. offers barista-style non-dairy creamers in various flavors.
+The Skinny Food Co. offers vegan barista-style non-dairy creamers in various flavors.
 Moreover, it claims to be free from fat, sugar, and gluten, as well as diabetic-friendly.

 3. Milkadamia